-For reasons that will become obvious this research was done with rats and not humans.
 The researchers injured the bundle of nerves that control the front leg on one side in 144 rats, then divided them into three groups.
 The first group was allowed to heal normally.
 The second received injections of a hormone that stimulates nerve growth.
 The third group received massage with a mechanical vibration massager.
-Over time the injured limbs were compared with the normal limbs using a battery of tests.
+Over time the healing of the injured limbs was measured using a battery of tests.

 · The diameter of the legs was measured to determine the amount of atrophy (wasting).

 .
-Finally the rates were killed and the injured nerves examined using an electron microscope.
+Finally the rats were killed and the injured nerves examined using an electron microscope.

-They found was that rats who received the hormone injections had healed better than those who healed naturally.
-However, they found that those treated with the vibration massager healed much better still with a host of truely remarkable changes.
-It has always been assumed that massage increases local blood flow therefore improving nutrition to the tissues.
-However, the researches found a number of other remarkable results.
-For example, the vibration massage caused changes that actually prevented and cured muscle atrophy, plus had actually stimulated the body to produce it's own growth hormones.
+They found that rats that received the hormone injections had healed better than those that healed naturally.
+However, they found that those treated with the vibration massager healed much better still.
+As well as the expected increase in local blood flow improving nutrition to the tissues it was shown that the vibration massage caused a host of other effects.
+Among these it actually prevented and cured muscle atrophy, improved nerve conduction, and stimulated the body to produce it's own growth hormones.
 Perhaps it is best here to actually reproduce the summary given by the researchers.
 There are a few technical terms, but overall it's pretty easy to understand.

 Effect of Mechanical Massage Treatment on Muscles of Limbs